Skip to main content

 Frequently Asked Questions

-Time records associate staff time with specific grants.
-Payroll allocations flow through the restricted fund ledger and tie to the grant budget.
-When a funder changes cost categories mid-award, the reallocation is a configuration change, not a spreadsheet rebuild.
+Time records link staff hours to each grant.
+Those splits flow through the fund ledger and tie to the grant budget.
+When a funder renames or moves a cost line mid-award, you change a setting.
+You do not rebuild a spreadsheet.